kreshuklab/image-matchmaker/matchmaker/cpd_parameter_tuning/README.md

 ## Input landmarks

-You must supply your own pairs of corresponding landmarks — one CSV for the fixed image and one for the moving image — and point to them in the `landmarks` section of `examples/cpd_optimization_config.yaml`.
+Pairs of corresponding landmarks needs to be provided, one CSV for the fixed image and one for the moving image.
+Point to them in the `landmarks` section of `examples/cpd_optimization_config.yaml`.
 Each CSV has the columns `name, x, y, z`, where coordinates are in physical µm and `name` matches between the two files so corresponding landmarks can be paired: